Can-C™ Anti-Cataract Eye DropsNovember 25th, 2016

 Yes.
 Although drops will not, of course, affect a plastic replacement lens!
 Can-C™ will help to prevent or at least delay further problems.

 Yes.
-In fact, they can be useful in two ways.
+They can be useful in two ways.
 They can help to reduce pain caused by long periods wearing contact lenses, and they contain lubricants to make the lenses more comfortable.

 Is there a limit to how long you can use Can-C™?
 I have been using one drop in each eye, twice a day, for about 2 years.